 When your child can't pay attention, won't follow directions or has temper tantrums, it's hard to know what to do.
-Is it just a stage, like the "terrible twos"?
+Is it just a stage, like the "terrible 2s"?
 Or is it a real health issue?
 Should you work on it yourself or talk with a doctor?

 "If these problems persist and get in the way of your child's daily activities, you should talk with your doctor," says Ann Davis, PhD, MPH, ABPP, pediatric psychologist at The University of Kansas Health System.
 "This topic should be part of any well-child checkup.
-Most primary doctors do a really good job of picking these things up."
+Most primary care doctors and pediatricians do a really good job of picking these things up."

 If it turns out your child does need professional help, Dr. Davis says, don't be dismayed.
 Most childhood mental health issues can be addressed with behavioral training for the parent and child.
 Medication can help some children, too.

 All kids have some anxiety.
 But it gets in the way of daily life for 3-5% of them.
 Parents should notice when their child doesn't want to play with friends or go to school.
 Fixating on a topic and having frequent stomachaches or headaches are signs you need to check with a doctor.

 "Gentle reassurance from Mom or Dad is always helpful," says Dr. Davis.
 "If that's not enough, you might want to seek behavioral therapy or medicine."

 Attention deficit hyperactive disorder (ADHD) is the most common mental health issue for children.
 It affects 7-9% of those ages 3-17.
 You may notice it earlier in boys.
 They may seem impulsive, move around quickly and can't sit still.
 Girls are often diagnosed later, when they start school and have trouble paying attention.
 The most common treatments for ADHD are behavioral parent training and medicines.